maestrom4/time-management-microservices/README.md

 # Place this file in a secure location or vault for use with Kubernetes.

 # Environment variables for application secrets and configurations

+# This will be on a different yaml file in a live environment
 SALT_PASS_KEY=your_secret_key_here
 JWT_SECRET_KEY=sakretpo2
 MONGO_ROOT_USERNAME=mongoadmin